Quick/Quick/README.md

 [Nimble](https://github.com/Quick/Nimble), including a
 full set of available matchers and details on how to perform asynchronous tests, in [the project's README](https://github.com/Quick/Nimble).

+## Testing Swift Code

+In order to test code written in Swift, you'll need to do three things:

+1. Set "defines module" in your `.xcodeproj` to `YES`.
+2. Mark any class/method/function you want to test `public`, since only `public` symbols are exported.
+3. `import YourAppModuleName` in your unit tests.

+Some developers advocate adding Swift source files to your test target.
+However, this leads to [subtle, hard-to-diagnose errors](https://github.com/Quick/Quick/issues/91), and is not recommended.

 ## Testing UIKit with Quick